metio/seb/content/topic/44-nvim-plugin-auto-updates.md

 done
 ```

-In case you are using Vim, adjust the `PLUGIN_DIR` variable to point to your Vim plugin directory instead.
-Since all good developers must be lazy, I've added the following [systemd service](https://www.freedesktop.org/software/systemd/man/systemd.service.html) to execute the above script automatically:
+In case you are using Vim, adjust the `PLUGIN_DIR` variable to point to your Vim plugin directory instead and save the resulting shell script as a file called `update-nvim-plugins.sh` in some folder of your choice.
+Do not forget to set the executable bit with `chmod +x /path/to/your/folder/update-nvim-plugins.sh`.
+Since all good developers must be lazy, write the following [systemd service](https://www.freedesktop.org/software/systemd/man/systemd.service.html) to execute the above script automatically:

 ```service
 [Unit]